Christoph33one/post-plan-travel/README.md

 - On a smaller screen size the list is nicely positioned above the post images and search bar, also reduced to give better readability and UX.

 ---

+### Comments
+- As a user I can view a comment count at the bottom of each comment.
+- As a user I can click on the view a single post and view all the comments and images related to the post.
+- As a user I can see the user who created the comment with their name and avatar visible, plus a created at date.
+- As a user I clearly add my very own comment and image with a easy to follow form that is validted on request.
+- As a user I can view the comment and image I had added.
+- If I want to edit my very own comment, I can view a Navigation point for editing the comment text and image.
+- Once my edited comment is submitted, I can view it in the list of comments.

 ---